 “Hey John, look at this.”
 She passed him the invitation.
 “I’d rather stick pins in my eyes than go to that.”

-“Why?
-Maybe it wouldn’t be so bad, what about that friend of yours, Jackie isn’t it?
+“Why?”
+Her husband queried, “maybe it wouldn’t be so bad, what about that friend of yours, Jackie isn’t it?
 She might be there.”

 “Yeah, maybe, but we lost touch years ago.
 Sometimes it’s not a good idea to go back, we may both end up being disappointed.”